 Douglas R. Pierce

-Douglas "Doug" R. Pierce is a Partner in the Litigation Section of King & Ballow in Nashville, Tennessee.
-His practice areas are Litigation, Employment Law, and First Amendment Law.
+Douglas "Doug" R. Pierce's practice areas are Litigation, Employment Law, and First Amendment Law.

 Doug received his undergraduate degree at Morehead State University and his law degree from the University of Tennessee, where he graduated with honors and was Assistant Editor and Associate Editor of the Tennessee Law Review.
 Before attending law school, he served three years as an officer in the U.S. Army.
 Doug was a Law Clerk to the Honorable Robert L. Taylor, U.S. District Court, Eastern District of Tennessee.